-1.0 INTRODUCTION
+I. INTRODUCTION

-The University of Southern California's Autonomous Underwater Vehicle Team (USC AUV) is dedicated to participating in and furthering robotics research not only at USC, but also around the world.
-USC AUV is a consistent participant in the Robosub Competition and strives to continually improve through exchange of ideas and involvement in the AUV community.
-USC AUV uses a full-year design cycle between iterations of the SeaBee AUV, allowing time for thorough testing and integration of new designs.
-From preliminary internal design reviews to a critical review attended by experts in the field, designs and changes to SeaBee III undergo a thorough analysis culminating in vital improvements to the AUV without wasteful or unnecessary expense.
-This year USCR is mid-way through the SeaBee IV design cycle and the current SeaBee AUV features the SeaBee III platform with new mechanical, electrical, and software improvements that increase not only task-centered capability but also focus on modularity and reuse.
+USC AUV is a student-run robotics team that allows its members to gain experience working on a multisystems project while still in an educational environment.
+The team consistently participates in the Robosub Competition and strives to continually improve through exchange of ideas and involvement in the AUV community.
+The team uses a full-year design cycle between iterations of the Seabee AUV.
+From preliminary internal design reviews to a critical review attended by experts in the field, designs and changes to Seabee undergo a thorough analysis culminating in vital improvements to the AUV without wasteful or unnecessary expense.
+This year USC AUV has undergone a complete rebuild of Seabee's internals and pod design, keeping only the frame and original hull from last year.